 McRitchie Winery & Ciderworks

-Family owned and operated, McRitchie Winery & Ciderworks specialized in small lots of award-winning artisan wines and hard ciders.
+Family-owned and operated, McRitchie Winery & Ciderworks specialized in small lots of award-winning artisan wines and hard ciders.
 Owner and winemaker Sean McRitchie learned the craft from his father, who was a winemaker in California and Oregon.
-Now he and wife, Patricia are dedicated to sustainable growth and low intervention winemaking.
+Now he and his wife, Patricia are dedicated to sustainable growth and low intervention winemaking.